daniel-idowu-01/dexterdb/PUBLISHING.md

 ## Notes

-- The package name `dexter` must be unique on npm
+- The package name `dexterdb` must be unique on npm
 - Make sure you own the npm account you're publishing to
 - Consider adding a GitHub repository for issues and contributions
 - The foreign key relation issue can be documented as a known limitation in the README